mmcc-xx/BirdCAGE/README.md

 from the internet, use your reverse proxy to give names to both the front end and back end (birdcage.yourdomain.com and birdcageapi.yourdomain.com).
 Add the front end url to CORS_ORIGINS (e.g. CORS_ORIGINS: http://192.168.1.75:7008,http://birdcage.yourdomain.com) and use back end name for API_SERVER_URL (e.g. API_SERVER_URL: http://birdcageapi.yourdomain.com).
-    - The ANALYZE_SERVER is the address for the BirdNET-Analyzer server you set up above.
+    - ANALYZE_SERVER is the address for the BirdNET-Analyzer server you set up above.
 It can be an internal address - client code never talks to it directly
 - docker-compose up
 - From the Web UI go to Stream Settings and add a stream.
 The default password is 'birdcage'.
 The Name field is for however you want the stream identified in the